matiashl27/3_Levels_Stage/basic-optics-module.md

 ## Attach the Pi Camera {pagestep}

 * Take the Pi Camera and place it on top of the [pi camera platform][Pi Camera platform](fromstep){qty:1, cat:printedpart}.
-* Place the lens spacer over the camera
+* Place the lens spacer over the camera.
 * Use four [M2x5mm cap head screws][M2x5mm cap head screw]{qty:4} to secure the three parts together using a [1.5mm Ball-end Allen key]{qty:1}
-* Take care not to torque the screws.

 ![](images/low_cost_optics_assembly_camera.png)